ExCL-Docs/excl-user-docs/hosts/oswald00.md

 ## Description

 This system is a generic development server purchased with the intent of housing various development boards as needed.

 The system is
 *  Penguin Computing Relion 2903GT
 *  Gigabyte motherboard MD90-FS0-ZB
 *  256 GB memory
 *  Intel(R) Xeon(R) CPU E5-2683 v4 @ 2.10GHz  2x16 cores no hyperthreading
+* Centos

 ## Access